Particular/docs.particular.net/persistence/upgrades/asp-2to3.md

 ## Installers

-The previous `CreateSchema`-method has been deprecated in favour of integration with the Installers-API available on the endpoint configuration.
+To make sure the persistence complies with the principle of least priviledge, the previous `CreateSchema`-method has been deprecated in favour of integration with the Installers-API available on the endpoint configuration.

 To enable the persistence to create the needed table(s), the endpoint will need to `EnableInstallers()`, which will result in the tables being created at endpoint startup when a default table was set, or at runtime when the table information is made available.

 To opt out of creating tables while still making use of the capabilities provided by `EnableInstallers()`, the `DisableTableCreation` method can be invoked.